clamsproject/consumer-evaluation/sr-eval/README.md

 # Usage
 To run the evaluation, run the following in the `sr-eval` directory:
 ```
-python evaluate.py -mmif-dir <pred_directory> -gold-dir <gold_directory> -count-subtypes True
+python evaluate.py --mmif-dir <pred_directory> --gold-dir <gold_directory> --count-subtypes True
 ```

 # Output Format
-Currently, the evaluation script produces two output files: `document-scores.csv` and `dataset-scores.csv`
+Currently, the evaluation script produces a set of `{guid}.csv` files for each document in the set of predictions, and a `dataset-scores.csv`.
-* `document-scores.csv` has the label scores by document, including a macro-average of label scores.
+* `{guid}.csv` has the label scores for a given document, including a macro-average of label scores.
-* `dataset-scores.csv` has the total label scores across the dataset, including micro-averaged results.
+* `dataset-scores.csv` has the total label scores across the dataset, including a final micro-average of all labels.

 These contain the precision, recall, and f1 scores by label.
-At the moment, the scores themselves are outputted in a dictionary format, but this is subject to change.

-# Notes
-As mentioned previously, this is the first version of this evaluation script and some things are subject to change including output format and location.
+In each document, the first row is the negative label `-`, and specifically the `dataset-scores` has the `all` label as its second row which represents the final micro-average of all the labels.

+The output files are placed in a directory whose name is derived from the final portion (split on `@`)of the basename for the given prediction directory.
+Using our format described in [Required Input](#required-input), this would result in the name being `scores@<BATCH-NAME>`.